 - Ütia de Börz: unforgettable high alpine experience and mountain views

-- Hotel Ciasa Soleil: idyllic views and intimate atmosphere
+- Hotel Ciasa Soleil: idyllic views and stylish, intimate atmosphere

-- Sporthotel Alpenrose: memorable indoor-outdoor pool and gourmet food
+- Sporthotel Alpenrose: memorable indoor-outdoor pool, gourmet food, ski-to-door

 - Hotel Angelo Engel: perfect location in Ortisei if you’re traveling with, or without a car

 - Fiori Dolomites Experience Hotel: excellent in-house pâtisserie